Updated on May 1, 2026 by canadian immigration experts

 What Changed:

-Before Bill C-3, Canadian citizenship by descent stopped at one generation born outside Canada.
+Before Bill C-3, Canadian citizenship by descent stopped at the first generation born outside Canada.
 A Canadian grandparent could pass citizenship to a child born abroad, but that child could not pass it on to their children.
 The chain was cut.
 Bill C-3 restored that chain, retroactively, for everyone born before December 15, 2025.
-Citizenship now flows through the full line of descent, back to the original Canadian ancestor, and forward to every generation that was previously excluded.

 How to Claim It:

-Citizenship under Bill C-3 is automatic for those who qualify, but you still need to prove it.
+Citizenship under Bill C-3 is automatic for those who qualify, but you still need to restore it.

 The process begins with an application to IRCC for a Citizenship Certificate.
 This is your official proof of Canadian citizenship, and the document from which a Canadian passport follows.